Suffolk forms committee to investigate Valva case

 The committee tabled three proposals from Bellone’s “CPS Transformation Act.”
 Two of the bills would create a specialized CPS unit for cases involving children with autism or other disabilities and increase training for all CPS caseworkers.

-Committee chair Sara Anker (D-Mount Sinai) said officials need to revise the third bill, which would post CPS staffing and caseload statistics online, to ensure children’s demographic information remains confidential.
+Committee chair Sarah S. Anker (D-Mount Sinai) said officials need to revise the third bill, which would post CPS staffing and caseload statistics online, to ensure children’s demographic information remains confidential.

 Bellone's other proposals, including a bill that would set average CPS caseloads at state-recommended levels, are expected to come before the legislature at a later date.